-Upon the filing of all the required documents with the Court (petition, schedules, tax returns for the four years prior to filing your case, statement of financial affairs, and plan), an impartial trustee is appointed by the court.
+Upon the filing of all the required documents with the Court (petition, schedules, four years’ worth of tax returns before filing your bankruptcy, statement of financial affairs, and plan), an impartial trustee is appointed by the court.

 A primary role of the trustee is to serve as a disbursing agent, collecting payments from debtors and making distributions to creditors.

 The filing of the petition under Chapter 13 “automatically stays” most actions against the debtor of the debtor’s property.
 Creditors receive notice of the filing of the bankruptcy petition from the clerk or trustee.
 The automatic stay immediately stops any lawsuit filed against the debtor and virtually all actions against the property by a creditor, collection agency, or government entity.

 Especially if a debtor is at risk of being foreclosed on, losing such basic resources as welfare or unemployment benefits, or a driver’s license or a job (because of a raft of wage garnishments), the automatic stay provides for immediate protection.

 In Chapter 13, along with other documents, you file a “Plan” of repayment with your creditors.
 The main provisions of the Chapter 13 plan are as follows:

 You are paying all your projected disposable income into the plan for a minimum of 36 months, and a maximum of 60 months.
 The length of the term depends on numerous factors.

 For cases filed after 10/17/2005, you are required to complete a financial management course before receiving your discharge.
 You must have completed this course (usually about two hours) and submitted the certificate of completion.

 A chapter 13 bankruptcy is also called a wage earner’s plan.
 It enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.